tg769/lost_and_found_web_app/D1_Inception.md

 Don’t Care — Sam doesn’t acknowledge the need for a lost and found platform and is very unlikely to engage with it, as he doesn’t experience the same things that others do.

 ---
+### **Interview 8**

+- **Who was interviewed (role/background):** Shaini, sophomore student, juggles part-time work and classes.
+Carries multiple bags with books, gym gear, and electronics.
+- **Who participated in the interview (team members):** Munendra
+- **Interview date:** September 20, 2025
+- **Customer segment represented:** Busy commuter students with a high risk of misplacing items due to frequent travel.

+**Key Insights:**

+- Shaini bounces between campus and work and home a lot.
+You end up leaving stuff behind in classrooms or lounge areas without even realizing.
+- One time she forgot her gym bag at the library.
+Came back the next day only to find it got shuffled off to some random room.
+- She mentioned how tracking down lost things felt like a scavenger hunt with no clues.
+- Biggest thing for her was clear updates.
+If something turns up, she needs to know right away where exactly to go get it.

+**Representative Quotes:**

+- _“When I’m rushing between work and class, it’s so easy to forget something.
+That’s when I really need a system that just tells me where my stuff is.”_
+- _“Last time it took me three different classes before I found my bag.
+I don’t have time for that.”_
+- _“If the app could just ping me when something turns up, that would save me so much stress.”_

+**Assessment:**
+**Must Have** — Shaini lives that fast commuter life.
+You know how it goes.
+Losing stuff probably happens more than she’d like.
+Having one central system to keep things straight must seem pretty key for her.

+---
+### **Interview 9**

+- **Who was interviewed (role/background):** Marcus, junior resident student, lives on campus, active in clubs and student government.
+- **Who participated in the interview (team members):** Munendra
+- **Interview date:** September 20, 2025
+- **Customer segment represented:** On-campus residents with steady campus access.

+**Key Insights:**

+- Marcus usually doesn’t misplace items because he lives close by and can return to his dorm quickly if he forgets something.
+- He occasionally finds other people’s items during club meetings and events, like water bottles, jackets, or chargers.
+- His main frustration is not knowing where to turn items in or whether they’ll actually reach their owner.
+- He sees a lost-and-found system as useful for the community but not one specific for everything and different places he finds stuff at.

+**Representative Quotes:**

+- _“If I forget something, I just run back to my dorm.
+It’s not really a big deal for me.”_
+- _“The issue I see is more with items left at events—nobody knows where to put them, so they just sit around.”_
+- _“I think a system could help others more than me, but I’d use it to make sure stuff I find gets back to people.”_

+**Assessment:**
+**Nice to Have** — Marcus doesn’t feel a personal urgency but recognizes the value of the system for community benefit and would engage as a finder rather than a seeker.
+---
+---
+### **Interview 10**

+- **Who was interviewed (role/background):** Emily, a sophomore biology major who lives on campus and uses multiple study spaces a day.
+- **Who participated in the interview (team members):** Keith Schmidt
+- **Interview date:** September 19th, 2025
+- **Customer segment represented:** Undergraduate students who are always on the go from their dorms to classrooms to libraries.

+**Key Insights:**

+- Loses personal items two to three times a semester, typically in spaces that are shared, like the library or student center.
+- Currently posts in campus Discord, asks friends, and checks front desks, but not always at the same time  and it often takes time.
+- Would like a singular, centralized campus-wide platform where she can check for found items quickly, and ideally wants photos.

+**Representative Quotes:**

+- _"I literally ran back and forth across campus to three different front desks to see if someone turned in my bottle, and no one had a clue where it might be  it's exhausting."_
+- _"If I could just see a picture online of my bottle right after it was turned in that day, I would definitely check daily."_
+- _"I would totally use this app! it would save me so much time."_

+**Assessment:**
+**Must Have**  Emily indicated urgency, pointed out she would use it, and majorly was frustrated with the process that is currently fragmented.

+---
+### **Interview 11**

+- **Who was interviewed (role/background):** Professor James is a faculty member who teaches history using a multitude of lecture classrooms each week.
+- **Who participated in the interview (team members):** Keith Schmidt
+- **Interview Date:** September 19, 2025
+- **Customer segment represented:** Faculty and staff who on occasion misplace higher value (to the person who lost the item) items (which could include bags, lecture notes, computer, etc).

+**Key Insights:**

+- Professor James shares that he rarely loses things but is clear when he does, it has a significant consequence (loss of preparation time, stress).
+- Current process is slow and cumbersome (having, needing and checking around campus, or waiting for someone to return the item).
+- He is in favor of a system that would let him know if an important item is returned, but doesn't see it as urgent, because it doesn't happen that much.

+**Representative Quotes:**

+- _"Once I lost my laptop bag, it took security two days to call.
+That's two days I can't work on my lectures."_
+- _"Even if there was a way to post these and then something comes back, I don't worry nearly as much."_

+**Assessment:**
+**Nice to Have** - While James has some appreciation for the benefit, he does not experience the issue often enough to actively search out that kind of solution.

+---
+### **Interview 12**

+- **Who was interviewed (role/background):** Mark is a senior in computer science, and is a commuter who spends a lot of time in lab and common areas.
+- **Who participated in the interview (team members):** Keith Schmidt
+- **Interview date:** September 20, 2025
+- **Customer segment represented:** to represent students who routinely need to carry small, necessary items, like earbuds, stylus pens, or notebooks, who ultimately leave behind, misplace or lose their item.

+**Key Insights:**

+- Loses personal items frequently in the lab or lounges and has no reliable way to see if someone has turned it in or picked it up.
+- Feels it takes to long to ask/message the group, find the right post or group to ask about his stuff.

+**Representative Quotes:**

+- _"Right now I just have to spam three group chats and hope out of the 500 people hoping it them."_
+- _"If there was one community spot, I just check, and I'd probably get it back faster."_

+**Assessment:**
+**Must Have**  Mark ties losing personal items with time lost or a frustrating experience, due to the lack of an idea to recover the lost item, and that he would want a solution, should one exist.
+---
 ## **4. Final Value Proposition and Customer Segments**

 - **Final Value Proposition:**